junxit/us-congress-bills-116/bill.md

 ## § 4.
 Land use planning; supplements to programmatic environmental impact statements

 - **(a)** *Priority areas*
   - **(1)** *In general* The Secretary, in consultation with the Secretary of Energy, shall establish priority areas on covered land for geothermal, solar, and wind energy projects.
+Projects located in those priority areas shall be given the highest priority for review, and shall be offered the opportunity to participate in any regional mitigation plan developed for the relevant priority areas.
   - **(2)** *Deadline*
     - **(A)** *Geothermal energy* For geothermal energy, the Secretary shall establish priority areas as soon as practicable, but not later than 5 years, after the date of the enactment of this Act.
     - **(B)** *Solar energy* For solar energy, solar Designated Leasing Areas, including the solar energy zones established by the 2012 western solar plan of the Bureau of Land Management and any subsequent land use plan amendments, shall be considered to be priority areas for solar energy projects.
 The Secretary shall establish additional solar priority areas as soon as practicable, but not later than 3 years, after the date of the enactment of this Act.